 CPower wants to help your organization lead California toward a more sustainable future with demand-side energy management.

 CPower can help monetize your energy assets in the Golden State.

 About the California Energy Market

-California’s wholesale energy market consists of a day-ahead process, a real-time process, and ancillary services.
+California’s wholesale energy market includes a day-ahead process and a real-time process.
 The products and services traded within the California market help CAISO serve load and meet the state’s reliability needs.

 The day-ahead market opens seven days in advance of the targeted trading day and closes at 10 AM on the day before the energy will be used.
 Through three progressive stages (Market Power Mitigation, Integrated Forward Market, Residual Unit Commitment), the market receives buy and sell bids, guarantees supply will meet demand, clears the price, and settles the transactions.